 The pandemic continues to impact nearly every part of our lives.
-With some non-essential workers lucky enough to still have jobs getting called back into work, scientists and medical staff report spikes in the number of cases.
-Workers who were self-quarantining at home now find themselves contracting the virus after returning to work despite the company’s attempts to keep them safe.
+Workers who were self-quarantining at home now find themselves contracting the virus after returning to work, even if their employer has made attempts to keep them safe.

 Fortunately, full-time, part-time, seasonal, and temporary workers can file for Workers’ Compensation to help cover bills while they are home sick with the virus.

 In addition to focusing on their health and recovery, employees will need to take specific actions: